 Analyzing your success

-With so many marketing touchpoints, it’s challenging to determine where the decision to buy occurs in the customer journey.
-In 2019, brand marketers are not only prioritizing data and audience management — they’re focused on analytics.
+With so many marketing touchpoints, it’s a challenge to determine where the decision to buy occurs in the customer journey.
+Much like in recent years, brand marketers continue to not only prioritize data and audience management — they’re focused on analytics.

 You might have several piecemeal statistics — an open rate here, past purchase behavior there, social shares over there — but how do they all fit together?
 And are those really the KPIs that will help you determine which next step is the best next step and whether your marketing dollars are truly delivering?

-Bottom line: A marketing partner can help you analyze this data using ad hoc and prepackaged business intelligence dashboards.
+A data-driven and consultative marketing partner can help you analyze this data using ad hoc and prepackaged business intelligence dashboards.

-At the end of the day — whether you want to admit it or not — you need a personnel solution that delivers for both your business and your creative vision.
-Because it’s all about hiring the right people (whether that’s an internal resource or a partner leveraging a network of resources).
+The bottom line: Organizations need — whether you want to admit it or not — a personnel solution that delivers for both their business and their creative vision.
+Marrying the two comes down to hiring the right people (whether that’s an internal resource or a partner leveraging a network of resources).

-It’s a tough topic, but it’s one worth talking about.
+It’s a tough topic — and one worth talking about.